man i love finance (milf)

 A learning platform that helps explain financial terms in a way to help teenage girls understand.

-put your money where your mouth is
+the process: put your money where your mouth is

 UI Sketch